59 Red Flowers: Complete List With Names and Pictures

 Sweet peas are favorite flowers not just for their striking beauty, but also because of their wonderful, sweet scent that can perfume pretty much any garden.
 They come in a myriad of colors, including red, so you have plenty of choices.

-To keep the roots cool, you can choose to mulch the plots.
 They are also a great choice if you want to see more bees and butterflies in your garden.
 Sweet peas grow best in USDA hardiness zones 2 through 11.

 Tulip

 Tulips are one of the world’s favorite flowers, with more than 3,000 varieties to choose from.
-Regardless of which you choose, you are bound to find some gorgeous, crimson tulip blooms with these flowers.
+Regardless of which you choose, you are bound to find some gorgeous, crimson tulip blooms with these red flowers.

-They’ve come quite a long way from being used as currency, now enjoying a more humble life as an affordable and accessible flower that most anyone can enjoy in their garden.
+They’ve come quite a long way from being used as currency, now enjoying a more humble life as an affordable and accessible flower that anyone can enjoy in their garden.
 Many tulips grow from 1 to 2 feet tall and spread 3 to 4 inches across.

 Verbena